zokier a year ago

 https://cs.uwaterloo.ca/~csk/spectre/

-• Gare 2 days ago
+• Gare a year ago

 > It also complicates the practical application of the hat in some decorative contexts, where extra work would be needed to manufacture both a shape and its reflection